 Fitness for all generations remains a top priority as new 2025–26 trends revealed

-AUSactive General Manager, Industry Standards & Development, Chris Alexander said the 2025–26 results show that Australians are embracing a more holistic approach to fitness, with a focus on both physical, social and mental wellbeing.
+AUSactive General Manager, Industry Standards and Development, Chris Alexander, said the 2025–26 results show Australians are embracing a more holistic approach to fitness.

 “Keeping active means different things to different people, and this year’s results reflect that,” Mr Alexander said.

-“From Pilates and mental health-focused exercise programs to mobility training and specialised studios, the fitness landscape continues to expand in exciting and meaningful ways.
+“From Pilates and mental health-focused exercise programs to mobility training and specialised studios, the fitness landscape continues to expand in meaningful ways.”

-Australians are recognising that regular movement, in any form, plays a vital role in maintaining long-term health and happiness.”
+Importantly, Australians are recognising that regular movement, in any form, plays a vital role in maintaining long-term health and overall wellbeing.

-“It’s inspiring to see the industry ranking Exercise for Mental Health highly this year, meeting the community’s needs,” he said.
+“It’s encouraging to see Exercise for Mental Health ranked highly this year,” Mr Alexander said.

-“This reinforces the growing understanding that movement not only strengthens the body but also supports emotional wellbeing and community connection.”
+“This reflects a growing understanding that movement not only strengthens the body but also supports emotional wellbeing and community connection.”

 Top 20 Australian Fitness Trends for 2025–26